Google Drive

 Enter a connection name of your choice.

-Designer automatically selects the Google Drive data source details.
+In the Data Source section, Designer automatically selects the Google Drive data source technology.

-Select your authentication method.
+In the Credentials section, select your authentication method, and enter the credentials.
 Refer to the authentication method in the previous section for details.

-Select Create and Link.
-You can also test the connection before linking.
+Select Save.
+You can also test the connection before saving.

 Select the file to read from or write to in the file browser window.